 Children are never too young to start cooking and preparing food, start small like spreading butter you will be surprised how much they enjoy it.
 Try to make it fun and hopefully they will also enjoy eating it.

-Decorating cakes – if you don’t have time to make the cakes or don’t want to, just pick up some basic plain cupcakes from the supermarket and let the kids cover them in icing and sprinkles,
+If you don’t have time to make the cakes or don’t want to, then pick up some basic plain cupcakes from the supermarket and let the kids cover them in icing and sprinkles.

 These are so easy to make and most children will love licking the spoon from the melted chocolate.

 Slice a muffin in half, get the child to spread on some tomato base then cover with grated cheese and other toppings they like.

 keep it simple let them make their own lunch with a little help.

 If you want to do more in the kitchen then check out my visual cookbook.

 If you are looking for some more fun activities then see my attention builders post.